gkahiu/qrbarcodeitem-plugin/README.md

 # QR Code and Barcode Layout Item
 A QGIS plugin that enables QR code and linear barcode items to be added to a print or report layout.
-The values for the QR code or barcode can be static or generated from a QGIS expression, with the latter also enabling the use of the items in an Atlas context.
+The information for the QR code or barcode can be static or generated from a QGIS expression, with the latter also enabling the use of the items in an Atlas context.

 ## Compatibility